Christmas activities in Copenhagen

 Strandgade 93, 1401 Copenhagen K – Website/Press photos

-Restaurant Barr resides in noma’s former, warm facilities in Christianshavn and draws inspiration from eating and drinking traditions of the North Sea, including both Scandinavia, Benelux, and the British Isles.
+Restaurant Barr resides in Noma’s former, warm facilities in Christianshavn and draws inspiration from eating and drinking traditions of the North Sea, including both Scandinavia, Benelux, and the British Isles.
 At Barr, you will find a selection of craft beers by some of the best local breweries in Denmark, which go great with their modern take on traditional Nordic food.
-From November 26th and December 19th, Barr will be running the “Great BARR Christmas lunch”, meeting many of the dishes from a traditional Danish Christmas table, all familiar to most Danes – such as duck, herring, fried plaice and Icelandic salmon - but with a modern touch – and Danish craft Christmas beers and akvavit, of course.
-Link to Barr’s Christmas menu.
+For lunch on Fridays, Saturdays, and Sundays from November 24th to December 23rd, Barr will be running the “Great BARR Christmas lunch”, meeting many of the dishes from a traditional Danish Christmas table, all familiar to most Danes – such as duck, herring, fried plaice and Icelandic salmon - but with a modern touch – and Danish craft Christmas beers and akvavit, of course.
+Barr also offers a 4-course Christmas menu that can be enjoyed in their restaurant from November 20th to December 30th.

 Photo:Daniel Rasmussen